Our Bariatric Surgery team is here to help you and your teen manage his or her journey to health.

 To be considered for bariatric surgery, patients must meet the following minimum criteria:

-- Have one or more significant obesity-related comorbidities, including but not limited to conditions such as type 2 diabetes, sleep apnea, hypertension, psuedotumor cerebri and fatty liver disease
+- Have one or more significant obesity-related comorbities including, but not limited to, conditions such as prediabetes and type 2 diabetes mellitus, obstructive sleep apnea, hypertension, fatty liver disease, polycystic ovarian syndrome (PCOS), dyslipidemia and/or pseudotumor cerebri.

 Our program is a minimum of 6-9 months of monthly clinic visits and support groups, meaning we will see you every month at our clinic and then once a month at our separate support group meetings.
 These visits happen before we ever start talking about surgery.
 We use a multidisciplinary approach to treating our patients, and we review each patient on a case by case basis to determine when they are psychologically and physiologically ready to proceed with surgery.

 Your team will consist of a surgeon, pediatric MD, physician’s assistant, dietitian and child psychologist.
-We are here to help you on your journey.
+To accommodate our patient’s and family’s needs, we offer initial new patient appointments with the surgeon in both English and Spanish.
+Additional language services may be provided via an in-person interpreter or through interpretation services.
 From scheduling your first visit, all the way to surgery and beyond, we will provide you with the education and support you need.
 We encourage open communication with our patients and their family members to best help you succeed.
 This involves creating a partnership with you and the bariatric team.
 Our program will provide you with all the information needed month by month to get you ready for surgery and to stay on track for the rest of your life.

 For more information, please call us at 936-267-7333.